redhat-sap/sap-data-intelligence/observer/README.md

 The template must be instantiated before the SDI installation.
 It is strongly recommended to run the observer in a separate namespace from SDI.

-Prerequisites:
+### Prerequisites

 - OCP cluster must be healthy including all the cluster operators.
 - The OCP integrated image registry must be properly configured and working.
-  - Pull secret for the registry.redhat.io must be configured.
+- For connected systems, pull secret for the registry.redhat.io must be configured.

-Usage:
-  Assuming the SDI will be run in the `SDI_NAMESPACE` which is different from the observer NAMESPACE, instantiate the template with parameters like this:
+  Assuming the SDI will be run in the `SDI_NAMESPACE` which is different from the observer `NAMESPACE`, instantiate the template with parameters like this:

     oc new-project $SDI_NAMESPACE
     oc new-project sdi-observer